divyanshrajpoot9/TypographyInDesignSystems/README.md

-# TypographyInDesignSystems
+# TypographyInDesignSystems.
 # Hosted file link: https://divyanshrajpoot9.github.io/TypographyInDesignSystems/
-## HTML (Hypertext Markup Language) uses a variety of tags to structure web content.
+## HTML(Hypertext Markup Language) uses a variety of tags to structure web content.
 These tags provide the basic building blocks for creating web pages.
-## Here's a brief description of some of the most commonly used HTML general tags:
+## Brief description of some of the most commonly used HTML general tags:

 1. `<!DOCTYPE>`: This declaration defines the document type and version of HTML being used.
 It typically appears at the very beginning of an HTML document.